im-sandbox-thomasp/openlane-gsb-ghas-bootcamp/README.md

 </p>

 > This bootcamp is designed to support the demos for GHAS Getting Started Bundle and for the customer to familiarize with GitHub Advanced Security (GHAS)
+> Do not work on this repo, please fork it, then you can practice on your own.

 ```bash